Hitchin’ A Ride Along the Silk Road to Southwestern Kyrgyzstan

-I noticed some stairs going down on the other side of the mountain, so I decided to go down that way.
+I noticed stairs going down on the other side of the mountain, so I went down that way.
 I found a cafe, then a park at the bottom.
 People in the park were hiring out motorised toy cars for kids to drive around.
 As I’d also seen that in Bishkek, I guess it’s a Kyrgyz thing?

 Keep an eye out for the next installment of my adventures in Unbelievable Uzbekistan!